wpilibsuite/SystemcoreTesting/LimelightVision.md

 }
 ```

-**Camera pose in robot space.** Comes from the web UI or from code.
+### Camera pose in robot space
+Comes from the web UI or from code.
 The `Pose3d` constructor or `setCameraPose_RobotSpaceOverride(pose, flush)` overrides the UI and can update every loop for a camera on an elevator or turret. `clearCameraPose_RobotSpaceOverride()` returns to the UI value.
 An all-zero pose is the clear value.
 The UI shows when code controls the pose.

 ```java
 Pose3d cameraPoseRobotSpace = new Pose3d(0.30, 0.0, 0.20, new Rotation3d()); // 0.30 m forward, 0.20 m up, level